 In the preferred service concept, Microtransit service would operate 24 hours a day, seven days a week, alongside a modified fixed route service based on the current LocalLink 75.
 The LocalLink 75 would be modified to operate as a local service (similar to today) in the area north of BWI Airport.
 From BWI Airport, the modified LocalLink 75 would operate express to Arundel Mills.
 The route would no longer serve the BWI MARC Station and the stops along Aviation Boulevard, Mathison Way (Cargo Complex), Dorsey Road, Candlewood Road, or New Ridge Road.
 In the overnight, and on Sundays when Light RailLink is not operating, the modified LocalLink 75 would maintain all current stops between BWI Airport and downtown.

-The existing LocalLink 75 stops in the southern area would be served by the accompanying microtransit service that would run as a zoned service.
+The existing LocalLink 75 stops in the southern area would be served by the accompanying microtransit service that would run in a flexible, on-demand service zone.
 Microtransit would serve any of the current LocalLink 75 stops that are no longer served by the modified LocalLink 75.
 Trips contained within the zone itself are not expected but would be permitted.
 Riders would not be permitted to take microtransit between BWI and Arundel Mills Mall as trips would be better accommodated on the modified LocalLink 75 service instead.

 Equity and Accessibility